yyanghly/COMP3340_GroupProject/SAC_Discrete/README.md

 conda activate SAC
 ```

-To install the dependencies (CUDA version is 12.1):
+To install the dependencies :

 ```
 cd SAC_Discrete